 - pinch of table salt

-Place the cashews in a medium-sized glass bowl.
+- Place the cashews in a medium-sized glass bowl.
 Boil 2 cups water and pour over the cashews.
-Set aside for 45 minutes to 1 hour while you slice the zucchini and make the tomato sauce.
+Set aside for at least 30 minutes while you slice the zucchini & eggplant and make the tomato sauce.

-Bake for 45 minutes at 350 degrees.
+- Bake the plant based lasagna for 30 minutes (covered) at 350 degrees.
+Then bake uncovered for an additional 15 minutes.
 Remove from oven and allow to rest for 10 minutes.
 Top with fresh basil and vegan parmesan.

 - Just a note on soaking cashews: many recipes will call for soaking your cashews for 3+ hours.
 And while I’m a huge fan of soaking nuts to make vegan cheese for the recommended time, cashews are a pretty forgiving nut.
-To make this process quicker, soak cashew pieces in just boiled water for 45 minutes to 1 hour while you prep the rest of the dish.
+To make this process quicker, soak cashew pieces in just boiled water for 30 minutes while you prep the rest of the dish.
 Don’t worry, your cashew cream will be creamy!!